Azure/azure-powershell/documentation/development-docs/azure-powershell-developer-guide.md

 git remote add upstream https://github.com/Azure/azure-powershell.git
 ```

-Then, to pull changes from the **dev** branch in _Azure/azure-powershell_ into your local working branch, run the following command:
+Then, to pull changes from the **master** branch in _Azure/azure-powershell_ into your local working branch, run the following command:

 ```
-git pull upstream dev
+git pull upstream master
 ```

 ## Building the Environment